outseta/outseta-server-side-demos/README.md

-# Outseta API Demos
+# Outseta Server-Side Demos

-A collection of practical examples and scripts demonstrating how to interact with the Outseta Admin REST API.
-This repository is designed to help developers learn how to use the API effectively through real-world examples and best practices.
+A collection of practical examples and scripts demonstrating how to interact with the Outseta Admin REST API and other relevant server-side operations.

 👉 **[Explore demos](#-available-demos)**

 > **⚠️ Important Security Note**: The code in these demos is intended to be used only in secure server-side environments (for example, Zapier, Make, or your own custom server).
-Do not run this code in client-side (such as websites, web apps or mobile apps) contexts, as it could expose sensitive operations and compromise your security.
+Do not run this code in client-side contexts (such as websites, web apps or mobile apps) as it could expose sensitive operations and compromise your security.

 ## 🎯 Purpose